ISUgenomics/isu-bash-pipeline-2025/01_building_first_script.md

 # Running commands and making a script of the commands run

+### What is a job?

+- A job is a command or a script that is run on the command line.

 ### What is a head node?

 - A head node is a node that is used to control the cluster.
-- It is the node that you will be using to run your commands.
 - It is the node that will be used to submit your jobs to the cluster.
+- Remember, we DO NOT run intensive jobs on this node.

 ### What is a compute node?

-- A compute node is a node that is used to run your jobs.
+- A compute node is a node that is used to run your intensive jobs.
-- It is the node that will be used to run your jobs.

-### What is a job?

-- A job is a task that is run on a compute node.

 ### What are the files in the data folder?